tlwilliams895/lchs/src/chapters/introduction/algorithms.rst

 Alphabetizing is a process we can teach a computer to do, and the algorithm will complete the process much more rapidly than a human.
-However, unlike the alphabet song that many of us still sing in our heads when arranging a list of words, programmers must use a different method to train the computer.
+However, unlike the alphabet song that many of us still sing in our heads, programmers must use a different method to train the computer.

 Check Your Understanding
 -------------------------